 If the company grants a charitable donation, it is entitled to deduct the amount shown on the gift certificate from the taxable income, provided the following:

 From a tax perspective, therefore, charitable donations and sponsorships have tax advantages that are very similar to those of corporations.
+This is why you should be in contact with an accounting firm.

 Corporate donations to charities can include gifts of gift cards, inventory, real estate, and leasing interests, but exclude services because there must be a transfer of assets for the gift to exist.
 ZDP has special rules regarding certain types of property that are donated to a charity: medicines, inventory, life insurance, capital goods, cultural goods, and environmental goods.